SaaS Renewal Management

 Renewal Rate = Number of Renewals / Number Eligible for Renewal

-• 120 customers were eligible for renewal
+• There were 120 customers up for renewal during the specified period.

-• 96 customers renewed their subscriptions
+• Out of those, 96 customers completed their subscription renewals

 Challenges During SaaS Renewal Management